SahilMahey/CPA-Data-Analytics-Affordable-Housing-NL/README.md

 ## Repository Contents

-1. `Final Presentation.pptx`: Detailed presentation of our analysis and recommendations
+1. `Final Presentation.pdf`: Detailed presentation of our analysis and recommendations
 2. `PowerBI File.pdf`: PDF export of our Power BI reports

 ## How to Use This Repository

-1. Review the `Final Presentation.pptx` for a comprehensive understanding of our project, analysis, and recommendations.
+1. Review the `Final Presentation.pdf` for a comprehensive understanding of our project, analysis, and recommendations.
 2. Examine the `Power BI.pdf` for detailed data visualizations supporting our findings.

 For any questions or further information, please contact [smahey@mun.ca].